Communities

 General comments

-Harel13‭ wrote almost 4 years ago · edited almost 4 years ago
+Harel13‭ wrote about 4 years ago · edited about 4 years ago

 Rabbi Reuven Margaliyot wrote a short essay called "חכמי התלמוד ותרגום השבעים" (The Talmudic Sages and The LXX).
 In it he brings eight examples of inexplicit references he found to the LXX in the Talmud and Midrashim.
 All are cases in which the sages asserted a certain understanding, spelling or vowelization over another, the other option being something from the LXX.
 Among the examples are a number from the Prophets and Writings.